Winter X Games XII: Highlights

 Skier Tanner Hall won his third consecutive men's superpipe gold medal and his seventh X Games gold medal over all, the most of any winter competitor.
 This record stood alone until the final night of competition, when Shaun White tied it with a gold medal in the men's snowboard superpipe and set his own record with 12 career Winter X Games medals.

 Snowmobile Speed and Style was debuted as a new event on the opening night of competition, combining traditional snocross, a timed race, with trick skill.
 The event was judged, with completion time and freestyle each making up half of the final score.
 Levi LaVallee won gold.
 Tucker Hibbert won his third gold medal in Snocross and his second consecutive.
 LaVallee's subsequent gold medal win in the snowmobile freestyle made him only the second Winter X Games competitor to win a gold medal in four different events, after Shaun Palmer.

 In women's snowboarding, Lindsay Jacobellis regained the gold medal, her fourth, in Women's Snowboard Cross, defeating Swiss boarder Tanja Frieden.
 Frieden defeated Jacobellis at the 2006 Winter Olympics after Jacobellis fell near the finish line after attempting a trick.
 Aspen native Gretchen Bleiler won the women's superpipe, defeating the Australian Torah Bright.
+The women's superpipe final was ceremonially "fore-run" by the late Bibian Mentel, an adaptive snowboarder from the Netherlands, who would eventually win multiple Paralympic snowboarding gold medals in 2014 and 2018.

 Big Air events returned to the Winter X Games for the first time in several competitions.
 There were only four participants in both the skiing and snowboarding big air events.
 The events were done in a knockout format, with two judges voting and the audience, voting through text messaging, each having equal say as to who advanced to the finals and who won.
 There were only gold medals awarded for the Big Air events, as they were judged as winner take all competition.

 On the final day of competition, the weather deteriorated throughout the day The weather likely affected the turnout, with around 4,000 fewer spectators than Winter X Games XI.
 The ski cross course was affected by weather conditions as the day went on, and there were several major crashes involving top competitors.
 Lars Lewen, Juha Haukkala, and Karin Huttary all had to be taken to the hospital following injuries; Enak Gavaggio was involved in the same crash as Lewen, but refused transport.
 American Daron Rahlves, a three time Olympian, won the gold in the men's event, his first X Games medal.
 Errol Kerr, who had the fastest time of the day in any heat, did not medal.
 Sarah Burke defended her gold medal in the women's ski superpipe competition, defeating Swiss ex-snowboarder Mirjam Jaeger.